What Is the Difference between Monofacial and Bifacial Solar Panels?

 You must consider the surface that you will install your bifacial solar panels on is reflective.
 When bifacial solar modules are installed on a highly reflective surface, like a white roof or on the ground with high terrain clearance or a snowy area.

-Solar mounting systems for bifacial panels need to be specially designed to avoid the shade from solar structures on the back sheet of panels.
+Solar mounting systems for bifacial panels need to be specially designed to avoid shade from solar structures on the back sheet of panels.
 It is required that the beams or purlins of solar mounts should not cross the solar cell area.
-Besides, bifacial solar panels are not suitable to install on a single-axis solar tracking system with a single-row array, because the rotation axis of this kind of solar tracker will obscure the back side of the bifacial solar panels.
+Besides, bifacial solar panels are not suitable to install on a single-axis solar tracking system with a single-row array because the rotation axis of this kind of solar tracker will obscure the back side of the bifacial solar panels.

-● Produce more power: as bifacial solar module can generate power from both sides of panels, it has higher efficiency.
+Produce more power: as bifacial solar module can generate power from both sides of panels, it has higher efficiency.

-● Durable: bifacial solar panels are covered by tempered glass on both sides, they are often more durable.
+Durable: bifacial solar panels are covered by tempered glass on both sides.
+They are often more durable.
 Because the tempered glass is UV resistant and can withstand high temperatures and strong winds.

-● Works Well in Diffused Light: The extra surface area also means that bifacial panels perform better in diffuse light.
+Works Well in Diffused Light: The extra surface area also means that bifacial panels perform better in diffuse light.
 Making the long-term costs lower than monofacial panels.

-● Reduced PID: In the instance of a frameless bifacial panel, the solar cells are less likely to suffer from potential-induced degradation (PID).
+Reduced PID: In the instance of a frameless bifacial panel, the solar cells are less likely to suffer from potential-induced degradation (PID).
 This is where electrical currents stray from their intended path and as a result corrode the solar panels.
 Furthermore, bifacial panels without a metal frame don't require grounding, as there are no metal contacts on the exterior.

-● Longer warranties: bifacial panels usually come with a long warranty of up to 30 years while monofacial only have 25 years warranty.
+Longer warranties: bifacial panels usually come with a long warranty of up to 30 years, while monofacial only have 25 year warranty.

 Disadvantages of Bifacial Solar Panels Compared to Monofacial Panel (Refer to This Table)